naja-js/naja/docs/events.md

 - `operation: (snippet: Element, content: string) => void`, the operation that has been done with the snippet and its new content,
 - `options: Object`.

-?> The `update` event has been added in Naja 3.0.0.
+?> The `pendingUpdate` event has been added in Naja 3.0.0.

 ### afterUpdate